 What the research says:

-A recent peer reviewed article looked at whether CBD helped improved sleep and/or anxiety in a clinical population (Shannon et al., 2019).
-The results of this article showed that both the participants anxiety and sleep improved, with the former showing a more sustained level over the whole study.
-Another study looked at a case of someone experiencing an anxiety-provoked sleep disorder after a traumatic experience, which would be exacerbated by stressful daily life activities.
-The results of this case study showed that CBD can be effective in reducing anxiety as well as insomnia, secondary to post traumatic stress disorder (PTSD) (Shannon & Opila-Lehman, 2016).
-In Canada, there are medications being used for sufferers of Multiple Sclerosis which contain known amounts of THC and CBD as the main components.
-Using an oral spray, this medication has been shown to relieve MS symptoms, including sleep disturbances (Manzanares, Julian & Carrascosa, 2006).
-From this we can see that there are promising preliminary results that Cannabidiol can positively affect sleep.
-Now let’s take a look at specific types of sleep issues and how CBD can potential address them.
+A recent peer-reviewed article looked at whether CBD helped improved sleep and/or anxiety in a clinical population.
+The results of this article showed that both the participant’s anxiety and sleep improved, with the former showing a more sustained level over the whole study.
+Another study looked at the case of someone experiencing an anxiety-provoked sleep disorder after a traumatic experience, which would be exacerbated by stressful daily life activities.
+The results of this case study showed that CBD can be effective in reducing anxiety as well as insomnia, secondary to post-traumatic stress disorder (PTSD).

 REM Behaviour Disorder:

 A study looking at CBD and its effect on adults with Parkinson’s provided preliminary results that CBD can help suppress behaviours that are associated with REM sleep behaviour disorder (RBD).
 RBD is a parasomnia, which means anything abnormal that can happen when people sleep, excluding sleep apnea.
-In RBD individuals lose muscle rigidity during the REM stage of sleep, have accompanying nightmares, and may act out behaviours that are associated with their dreams..
-Results need to be replicated on a larger scale to ensure these benefits can be validated (Babson et al., 2017).
+In RBD individuals lose muscle rigidity during the REM stage of sleep, have accompanying nightmares, and may act out behaviours that are associated with their dreams.
+Results need to be replicated on a larger scale to ensure these benefits can be validated.

 Chronic pain affecting sleep:

-There have been recent studies into the effect of CBD in addressing sleep issues caused by chronic pain.
-Chronic pain affects roughly 20% of the adult population, with this amount expected to raise as medical advancements increase length of life, but not necessarily pain.
+There have been recent studies on the effect of CBD cream addressing sleep issues caused by chronic pain.
+Chronic pain affects roughly 20% of the adult population, with this amount expected to raise as medical advancements increase the length of life, but not necessarily pain.
 In the majority of the research done on chronic pain and cannabis-based medicine extracts the drug Nabiximols has been trialed.
-Nabiximols is approximately a 1:1 THC/CBD ratio, the results of two studies indicate that there was self-reported improvement in sleep quality (Babson et al., 2017).
+Nabiximols is approximately a 1:1 THC/CBD ratio, the results of two studies indicate that there was a self-reported improvement in sleep quality.